Takashiidobe/notes/src/books/the-daily-stoic/january.md

 Education is freedom.
 It allows us to cultivate positive behaviors and change ourselves from within.
-Learning allows us to be free in a way that others who aren\'t educated cannot be.
+Learning allows us to be free in a way that others who aren't educated cannot be.

 ## January 3rd